Dudley Brothers: Legacy

 Buh Buh Ray (renamed "Bubba Ray") and D-Von Dudley would go on to the World Wrestling Federation, winning the World Tag Team Championship eight times, as well as the WWE Tag Team Championship and WCW Tag Team Championship once each.
 Spike Dudley joined his "half-brothers" in 2001, winning the WWE European Championship and WWE Cruiserweight Championship, and remained with the Dudleys on and off until their collective release in 2005.
 For a short time, Stacy Keibler acted as a valet for the Dudleys under the name of "The Duchess of Dudleyville".
 The Backseat Boyz, Trent Acid and Johnny Kashmere, appeared on an episode of WWF Sunday Night Heat as "The Backseat Dudleys."
-In early 2007, actor Steve Schirripa appeared alongside Bubba Ray (renamed "Brother Ray") and D-Von (renamed "Brother Devon") in Total Nonstop Action Wrestling, where he was depicted as a distant relative of the Dudley family.
+In early 2007, actor Steve Schirripa appeared alongside Bubba Ray (renamed "Brother Ray") and D-Von (renamed "Brother Devon") in Total Nonstop Action Wrestling, where he was presented as a distant relative of the Dudley family.

 Several more Dudleys were created outside of ECW.
 Big Dick Dudley formed a tag team on the independent circuit with Sammy Couch, using the name "Psycho Sam Dudley", while Snot Dudley formed a tag team with Jeff Roth, using the name "Schmuck Dudley".
 Beginning in 2015, D-Von Dudley's sons began wrestling as Terrell Dudley and Terrence Dudley.